 There are oodles of cheap fitness trackers on the market, so getting fit doesn't mean you have to do battle with your finances to get one.
 We’ve compiled a guide to some of the best cheap fitness trackers you can buy right now, and all without breaking the bank.
 Despite the cheap prices you’ll find that bargain-basement fitness trackers can still pack in plenty of tech.

 Many come with GPS to track runs, bike rides and more, heart rate monitors, sleep tracking and more besides.
 And, as you’ll see from our cheap deals list, there are styles to suit all kinds of wrist, from the low-key though to more showy designs that look like they cost more than they actually did.

-- Best Fitbit deals – the world's favourite trackers
+- Fitbit deals – the world's favourite trackers at the best prices

-- Best Garmin watch deals – a more advanced option
+- Garmin watches deals – a more advanced option

-- Best Fitbit Versa deals – money off the best Fitbit smartwatch
+- Fitbit Versa deals – money off the best Fitbit smartwatch

-- Best Fitbit Charge deals – money off the best Fitbit band
+- Fitbit Charge deals – money off the best Fitbit band

 Best fitness tracker deals by retailer